WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 [00:52:00] **Ben:** Well, you know, it's like 60.
 You're like, Oh, better than half.
 They're like, no, you failed.

-[00:52:08] **Tim:** I do really like Camille's last statement there, about.
+[00:52:08] **Tim:** I do really like Kamil's last statement there, about.
 They love our users and our developers should get the same treatment.
 I do think that's true.
 I do think it's important to, that, that onboarding period, I mean, it's been, I mean, so many years since I've joined a new company, but it's like, you want to know what you need to, you really want to impress people that first, those first few weeks, months.

 [00:52:32] **Tim:** And if you don't know how to do that, it's like, I don't know.
 Is it me or is it the company?